Bigails/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a shell_redirection project
+Thisproject is about shell permissions